Whoaa512/starred/README.md

 - [jawj/zapatos](https://github.com/jawj/zapatos) - Zero-abstraction Postgres for TypeScript: a non-ORM database library
 - [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
 Runs on Node, Bun and Deno.
 Lives on the Edge and yes, it's a JavaScript ORM too 😅
 - [contentlayerdev/contentlayer](https://github.com/contentlayerdev/contentlayer) - Contentlayer turns your content into data - making it super easy to import MD(X) and CMS content in your app
-- [editablejs/editable](https://github.com/editablejs/editable) - 🌱 A collaborative rich-text editor framework that focuses on stability, controllability, extensibility, and performance. 一款强到离谱的富文本编辑器框架，专注于稳定性、可控性、扩展性和性能。
+- [editablejs/editable](https://github.com/editablejs/editable) - 🌱 A collaborative rich-text editor framework that focuses on stability, controllability, extensibility, and performance. 一款强到离谱的富文本编辑器框架，专注于稳定性、可控�
 - [NangoHQ/nango](https://github.com/NangoHQ/nango) - A single API for all your integrations.
 - [arc53/DocsGPT](https://github.com/arc53/DocsGPT) - DocsGPT is an open-source genAI tool that helps users get reliable answers from knowledge source, while avoiding hallucinations.
 It enables private and reliable information retrieval, with tooling and
 - [dorbus/flexboard](https://github.com/dorbus/flexboard) - React component library for re-sizable sidebars